 - She’s thinking hard about her boundaries before she takes another step down the road to commitment.

 That’s pretty impressive, in light of the harsh realities in today’s dating world.
+Let’s look at some common realities if your boyfriend watches porn, as well as some excellent questions and principles for any porn-impacted relationship.

 7 Harsh Realities About Your Boyfriend and Porn